d-markey/squadron/README.md

   pool.stop();
 ```

-All workers will be stopped as soon as all pending tasks have been processed.
-Of course, it is possible to cancel
+All workers will be stopped as soon as all tasks registered with the pool have been processed.
+Of course, it
-pending tasks before stopping the worker pool.
+is possible to cancel pending tasks before stopping the worker pool.

 ```dart
   // cancels pending tasks and stops all workers